mominux/Documentation_Automation/internal_docs/Yocto/README.md

 ## Public Information

-The Yocto Project is an open-source collaboration project that provides templates, tools, and methods to help you create custom Linux-based systems for embedded products regardless of the hardware architecture.
+The Yocto Project is an open-source collaboration project that provides templates, tools, and methods to help you create custom Linux-based systems for embedded products regardless of the hardware architecture..

 ### Installation Steps

 1. Download the Yocto Project source code.
 2. Configure the build environment.
-3. Compile and install Yocto.
+3. Compile and install Yocto..

 ## Configuration